EnMasseProject/enmasse/README.md

 Edit rights must also be granted to the deployer role, used by the rc-generator pod.

-The permissions can be setup with ethe following commands:
+The permissions can be setup with the following commands:

     oc policy add-role-to-user view system:serviceaccount:$(oc project -q):default oc policy add-role-to-user edit system:serviceaccount:$(oc project -q):deployer

-## Using the template
+## Using the simple template

 There is a template that can be used to setup the necessary objects in openshift.
 To use it run:

     oc process -f enmasse-template.yaml | oc create -f -

+## Using the TLS template

+For the messaging service to be externally accessible, a route must be setup over TLS.
+This requires qdrouterd containers to have TLS enabled.

+To do this we need to create a secret called qdrouterd-certs with the key and certificate for the routers contained in server-key.pem and server-cert.pem respectively:

+    oc secret new qdrouterd-certs server-cert.pem server-key.pem

+Then the default serviceaccount (under which the router containers are currently run) needs to be allowed to mount this secret:

+    oc secret add serviceaccount/default secrets/qdrouterd-certs --for=mount

+Then we can use the tls version of the template as follows:

+    oc process -f tls-enmasse-template.yaml | oc create -f -

 ## Manual setup

-Alternatively, instead of using the template, the necessary objects can be created manually as follows:
+Alternatively, instead of using the templates, the necessary objects can be created manually as follows:

 ### Setting up configuration service